TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- the whole bullshit with perform_transfer would be a non-issue if our inventory system was normal

+- rename conditional_get_by_dynamic_id -> constrained...
+- rename specific -> typed for entity handles and creation

+- why prod-debug doesn't see details.lua? wrong cwd?

 - So we'll probably make an creation_system

 - what's the point of postconstruct callback in just_create_entity if it accepts a generic handle?